 Residential hospice care is provided in a free-standing facility which is designed to be home-like with personalized care provided 24 hours a day.
 When providing care at home is no longer possible, residential hospice care is a fitting alternative.

 Reimbursement for care: Room and board expenses are separate from hospice care and generally paid by patients or their family.

 A residential hospice can give peace to spouses, family and friends who cannot provide the round-the-clock care their loved ones need, but want to honor their loved one's request to be in a home-like setting.
-It can provide a caring alternative when a terminally ill person has no nearby caregivers.
-A residential hospice will also proved a place for respite care, when hospice patients can stay for up to five day periods while caregivers take a needed break.
+It can provide a caring alternative when caregiving at home is no longer an option.

 Homestead Hospice House (Owatonna, Minnesota)